PageDAO/PageDAO-DocSite/docs/faq.md

 - ### Step 2: Follow the help wizard to create your wallet To start creating an account, simply hit the fox icon in your browser and select **"Start Now"** .
 It will ask you if you want to **import a wallet or create a new one** .
 Click on create a new one.
 It will generate a unique Seed phrase and prompt you to write a password that should be different to the ones you have on other sites such as email or Facebook to ensure good security.

-- ### Step 3: We write down the seed phrase
+- ### Step 3: Write down the seed phrase
 The **seed phrase** is **the most important part** of the entire process of creating an account in Metamask.
 In fact, it is not by chance that Metamask does a double check to see that we have it correctly writed down.

 The seed phrase is the key you will use to **restore access to our wallet** on any device.
-With this phrase, **anyone can acces and use your founds**.
+With this phrase, **anyone can access and use your funds**.
 It is **very important to** store this phrase in safely, either on a physical format and hide it so only you know where it is, use a Hardware wallet like Trezor or Ledger, or something like that. **Never  ever** **store this security phrase on a digital medium with internet access and no security** .

 Once we have written it down and thought of a **safe place** to save it, we will double check in Metamask by completing the seed phrase in the right order.